teiniker/teiniker-lectures-securecoding/cryptography-in-practice/TransportLayerSecurity/SecureSockets/Sockets-SSL-Daytime/README.txt

 How to Generate a Certificate?
 -------------------------------------------------------------------------------

-$ keytool -genkey -keystore SSLKeyStore -alias SSLCertificateWithRSA -keyalg RSA
+$ keytool -genkey  -keyalg RSA -alias SSLCertificateWithRSA -storepass student -keystore SSLKeyStore

-=> password: student

 How to Start the Server?